Is the Santa Fe Art Institute a school or a university?

-The evaluation criteria for our international thematic residency program also focus on: artistic and creative excellence; the applicant’s personal and professional merit, including the applicant’s experience and the quality of their past work; the applicant’s capacity to grow through risk-taking and their ability to sustain a productive practice in a semi-structured environment; the applicant’s potential for professional development through access to a sponsored residency; and the potential for the applicant’s proposed project to engage community and effect tangible, positive social change.
+The evaluation criteria also focus on: artistic and creative excellence; the applicant’s personal and professional merit, including the applicant’s experience and the quality of their past work; the applicant’s capacity to grow through risk-taking and their ability to sustain a productive practice in a semi-structured environment; the applicant’s potential for professional development through access to a sponsored residency; and the potential for the applicant’s proposed project to engage community and effect positive social change.

-The selection criteria and process for the Fellowships hosted at SFAI are typically established and administered by the foundations who sponsor them.
-Please refer to our Fellowship Page for links to these organizations’ websites.
+The selection criteria and process for the various fellowships hosted at SFAI are typically established and administered by the foundations who sponsor them.
+Please refer to Fellowships for more information and links to these organizations’ websites.

 Why don’t you offer personalized feedback on applications?